Modern Indian History

 Ramprasad Bismil and Ashfaqullah Khan Read More »

-Vasudev Balwant Phadke – The Father of Indian Armed Struggle
+Vasudev Balwant Phadke – The Great Pioneer of Indian Armed Revolution, 1845 to 1883

 Revolutionary – A person who not only aspires and thrives hard to bring out a blazing revolution, but also aims to change the face of society to the core, at large.
 A person who becomes a source of inspiration for future generations of other revolutionaries and different revolutionary groups, which constantly strive to seize the

-Vasudev Balwant Phadke – The Father of Indian Armed Struggle Read More »
+Vasudev Balwant Phadke – The Great Pioneer of Indian Armed Revolution, 1845 to 1883 Read More »

 The Hindustani slang word “loot” meaning theft was one of the first Indian words to appear in the English language.
 The Oxford English Dictionary claims that until the late 18th century, when it all of a sudden became a prevalent term throughout Britain, this word was seldom ever used outside of the plains of north